 "He's an extraordinary talent and we want to build him up constantly and carefully," commented Hoffenheim's director of football Alexander Rosen following Geiger's promotion to the first team a year ago.
 "That's proven successful for us in the recent past."

-It looks like another success story is already in the making.
+It looks like another success story is already in the making, with Geiger having scored twice in nine Bundesliga outings in this his debut top-flight campaign.

 "Dennis is a great lad," said Hoffenheim goalkeeper Oliver Baumann.
 "He's come on leaps and bounds over the past year and has such outstanding composure for his age."